sxs-collaboration/sxscon-2024-tutorials/README.md

 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-You can choose to name the key something specific, but the default should work
-well.
 Then, when prompted, put in a passphrase for this key.
 Then we want to
 add the key to our agent

 ```sh
 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_ed25519
 ```

-If you gave your key a different name, replace `id_ed25519` with that name.

 #### Logging in to Oscar